-It's hard to believe that airplanes once landed where native grass now grows on Crissy Field's historic airfield—or that piles of concrete and asphalt once covered the 18-acre tidal marsh that is now a respite for egrets and blue herons.
-The transformation of Crissy Field from a former military base with just 30 acres of usable space to a 100-acre urban national park showcases more than a stunning vista of the Golden Gate Bridge.
-At its heart, the Crissy Field story is about a community coming together to create a park for all people.
+Airplanes once landed where native grass now grows.
+Piles of concrete and asphalt once covered an 18-acre tidal marsh that now offers respite for egrets and blue herons.
+Today, this former military airfield is a 100-acre urban national park beloved by the millions of visitors who experience its beauty each year.
+And at its heart, the Crissy Field story is about a community coming together to create a park for all people.